 Vanguard's web trading platform is well-designed, but the structure could be improved.
 Sometimes it is hard to find features.
 It took quite a long time, for instance, until we found how we can place an order for stocks or set price alerts.

 Unfortunately, the platform does not offer any customizability.

 Vanguard provides a two-step login.
 You can turn on and off the two-step authentication in your account under "My Account \ Account maintenance".
 If you do not want to receive text or voice codes, you can declare your computer as a trusted device and log in with your regular ID and password combo.

 The search functions are not fully seamless.
-You need to navigate under the "Buy & Sell" menu, select "Trade an ETF or stock" option to access the search field.
-You can search by typing both a company's name or asset's ticker.
+Under the "Buy & Sell" menu, select "Trade an ETF or stock" option to access the search field.
+You can search both by company name or asset ticker.
 The search results are not always relevant or have lower relevancy.

-You can use basic order types, the more sophisticated ones are missing:
+You can use basic order types, there are no sophisticated ones: